twigmytwig/PrisonBreak/PrisonBreak/_memory/ECS_QUICK_REFERENCE.md

 // Get the entity manager
 var entityManager = new ComponentEntityManager();

-// Create a player
+// Create a player with specific type (NEW) var player = entityManager.CreatePlayer(position, PlayerIndex.One, PlayerType.Prisoner);
+// or
-var player = entityManager.CreatePlayer(position, PlayerIndex.One);
+var player = entityManager.CreatePlayer(position, PlayerIndex.One, PlayerType.Cop);

 // Create a cop
 var cop = entityManager.CreateCop(position, AIBehavior.Patrol);